RepGhost: A Hardware-Efficient Ghost Module via Re-parameterization: Method

-\textbf{Moving ReLU Backward.} In the spirit of structural re-parameterization\cite{ding2019acnet,ding2021repvgg}, we move the ReLU after depthwise convolutional layer backward, \(i.e.\), after add operator, as module \(c\) shown in Fig. \ref{fig:repghost_evolution}c.
-This movement makes the module satisfying the rule of structural re-parameterization\cite{ding2021repvgg,ding2019acnet}, and thus available to be fused into module \(e\) for fast inference.
-The effect of moving ReLU backward will be discussed in Sec. \ref{subsec.ablation}.
+\textbf{Moving ReLU Backward.} In the spirit of structural re-parameterization~\cite{ding2019acnet,ding2021repvgg}, we move the ReLU after depthwise convolutional layer backward, $i.e.$, after add operator, as module $c$ shown in Figure~\ref{fig:repghost-evolution}.
+This movement makes the module satisfying the rule of structural re-parameterization~\cite{ding2021repvgg,ding2019acnet}, and thus available to be fused into module $e$ for fast inference.
+We will discuss this in Section~\ref{subsec.ablation}.

-\textbf{Re-parameterization.} As a re-parameterized module, module \(c\) can be more flexible in the re-parameterization structure rather than identity mapping\cite{ding2019acnet,vasu2022improved}.
-As module \(d\) shown in Fig. \ref{fig:repghost_evolution}d, we simply add Batch Normalization(BN)\cite{ioffe2015batch} in the identity branch, which brings non-linearity during training and can be fused for fast inference.
-This module is denoted as our \textbf{RepGhost module}.
-We also explore other re-parameterization structures in Sec. \ref{subsec.ablation}.
+\textbf{Re-parameterization.} As a re-parameterized module, module $c$ can be more flexible in the re-parameterization structure rather than identity mapping~\cite{ding2019acnet,vasu2023mobileone}.
+As module $d$ shown in Figure~\ref{fig:repghost-evolution}, we simply add Batch Normalization(BN)~\cite{ioffe2015batch} in the identity branch, which brings non-linearity during training and can be fused during inference.
+It is denoted as our \textbf{RepGhost module}.
+We also explore other re-parameterization structures in Section~\ref{subsec.ablation}.

-\textbf{Fast Inference.} As re-parameterized modules, module \(c\) and module \(d\) can be fused into module \(e\) in Fig. \ref{fig:repghost_evolution}e for fast inference.
-Our RepGhost module has a simple inference structure which only contains regular convolution layers and ReLU, making it hardware-efficient\cite{ding2021repvgg}.
-Specifically, the feature fusion process is carried out in weight space rather than feature space, \(i.e.\), fusing parameter of each branch and producing a simplified structure for fast inference, which makes it cost-free.
-Due to the linearity of each operator, the parameter fusion process is direct (see \cite{ding2019acnet,ding2021repvgg} for the detail).
+\textbf{Fast Inference.} As re-parameterized modules, module $c$ and module $d$ can be fused into module $e$ in Figure~\ref{fig:repghost-evolution} for fast inference.
+Our RepGhost module has a simple inference structure which only contains a regular convolutional layer and a ReLU, making it hardware-efficient~\cite{ding2021repvgg}.
+Specifically, the feature fusion process is carried out in weight space, $i.e.$, fusing parameter of each branch and producing a simplified topology for fast inference.
+Due to the linearity of each operator, the parameter fusion process is direct (see ~\cite{ding2019acnet,ding2021repvgg} for the detail).